nikolashn/basque/MANUAL.md

 Basque has no entry point function as there is in C. Code in the outer body of a program is executed as if it were in a main function.

 ## Types
-Currently only string (string literal), `i64` (64-bit signed integer), `u64` (64-bit unsigned integer), `bool` (Boolean) exist.
-The last one, `bool`, only exists as the result of some operations and currently variables cannot be defined as `bool`.
-The string type will eventually be removed once pointers are added, and more types will be added like `i8` (signed byte), `f32` (32-bit floating-point number), as well as pointers, structures, functions, etc.
+### Integer types
+The integer types in Basque are currently `i64` (64-bit signed integer), `u64` (64-bit unsigned integer) and `bool` (8-bit Boolean).
+Variables can be defined as `i64` or `u64` but currently not `bool`.
+Integer types are all commensurate with each other.

+In the future the following integer types will also exist: `i32`, `u32`, `i16`, `u16`, `i8`, `u8`.

+### String type
+String (string literal) currently exists as a temporary type to represent string literals, but will eventually be removed once pointers are added.

+### Functions
+Funcs (functions) are a type that represents procedures.
+The return type of a func can be any type assignable to a variable, or `void` (representing no return value).

+### Other future types
+In the future there will be support for many other types: floating point numbers, pointers, structures, enumerations, and more.

 ## Syntax
 ### Comments